uiceds/syllabus/manuscript.md

 **Module 8 Learning Objectives:** By the end of this module, you should be able to:

-* Train a neural network to for regression and classification
+* Train a convolutional neural network to for regression and classification
-* Identify and debug common problems with neural network training
+* Identify and debug common problems with convolutional neural network training